 Figure 17.1: Recommended layout of a simple state machine.
-For the 5 transitions, the settings are as follows, from left to right: immediate = true, false, true, false, true; reset = true, true, false, true; reset = true, true, false, false, true; reset = true, true, true,
+For the 5 transitions, the settings are as follows, from left to right: immediate = true, false, true, false, true; reset = true, true, false, true; reset = true, true, false, true; reset = true, true, false, false, true; reset = true, true, true

-The annotation for graphics of transition has the following structure: annotation(Line(...), Text (...)); and for initialState(): graphical-primitives(Line(...)); with Line and Text annotations defined in chapter 18.
+The annotation for graphics of transition has the following structure: annotation(Line(...), Text(...)); and for initialState(): graphical-primitives(Line(...)); with Line and Text annotations defined in chapter 18.